All practising members undertake to adhere to the following code:

 As a member your behaviour will potentially be under scrutiny at all times by members of the public and you should ensure you do nothing to bring your profession into disrepute.
 Appropriate professional boundaries must be maintained between practitioners and the patient, client or user.
 Development of a personal relationship must result in the cessation of the therapeutic relationship.

-The NSP has Professional Standards Procedures and Health Panels, which will process complaints against members based on the expectations set out above in the Codes of Conduct, Performance and Ethics.
+The NSP has a procedure, which will process complaints against members based on the expectations set out above in the Codes of Conduct, Performance and Ethics.

 Every complaint is considered in line with the NSP Complaints Procedure which is available to all at http://nspsy.org.uk/about-nsp/

-The Professional Standards Officer will decide if there is a case to be investigated and, if there is, it will be dealt with in accordance with the Complaints Procedure.
+The Professional Standards Officer (To Be Appointed, TBA) will decide if there is a case to be investigated and, if there is, it will be dealt with in accordance with a complaints procedure.
 If the case against the member is well founded, the NSP can take a range of appropriate measures against the member as necessary.
 The ultimate sanction would be removal from the NSP register.